TanushParkashVerma/Tanush-QA-Cypress-Test-Done/README.md

 npx cypress run

-Click on the `my-spec.cy.js` file in the Cypress Test Runner to run the tests.
+Click on the cypress > e2e > `my-spec.cy.js` file in the Cypress Test Runner to run the tests.

 ## Test Cases Automated